nealrichardson/nealrichardson.github.io/content/post/httptest-listicle.md

 I'm a big advocate of testing and test automation, both on [the team I lead](http://crunch.io/dev/) and in [my own projects](https://github.com/nealrichardson).
 Tests provide valuable evidence that your code works.
 Without tests, you're engaging in [faith-based development](https://twitter.com/enpiar/status/748082354455969796): you believe your code works because you believe in your own infallibility as a coder.
 Theology aside, as a practical matter, tests are liberating because they allow you to modify and extend your code without fear of breaking existing functionality.
 Unfortunately, testing code that communicates with remote services can be challenging.
 Dealing with authentication, bootstrapping server state, cleaning up objects that may get created during the test run, network flakiness, and other complications can make testing seem too costly to bother with.

-To solve these problems, I developed the [httptest](https://github.com/nealrichardson/httptest) package.
-The latest [2.0.0 CRAN release](https://cran.r-project.org/package=httptest) adds a range of new features that allow testing practically any request and response behavior without actually connecting to the remote service.
+To solve these problems, I developed the [httptest](https://github.com/nealrichardson/httptest) package for R. The latest [2.0.0 CRAN release](https://cran.r-project.org/package=httptest) adds a range of new features that allow testing practically any request and response behavior without actually connecting to the remote service.
 It also includes a [vignette](https://github.com/nealrichardson/httptest/blob/master/vignettes/httptest.Rmd) that illustrates how to get started using the package.
-This post outlines a set of testing challenges, both common and esoteric, that `httptest` makes easy.
+Drawing from examples of several R packages that use `httptest` (and one that doesn't), this post outlines a set of testing challenges, both common and esoteric, that it makes easy.

 # The basics

+{{< figure src="https://charlespaolino.files.wordpress.com/2010/10/tin-can-1.jpg" class="floating-right halfwidth" attr="'Can you hear me now?'" attrlink="https://charlespaolino.com/tag/tin-can-and-string-telephone/">}}

 APIs provide a contract: if you make this request, the service will return this response.
 So writing an API client is all about making the right requests and handling the responses correctly.
 Even though these questions are the essentials that you'd want to have covered, without a testing setup like `httptest`, they can be challenging to test. `httptest` is designed not only to make testing requests and responses simple but also to make your tests easily readable.